The easiest way to get started with Vidyard is to upload a file from your computer.

 - Click and drag a file from your computer onto the browser window where you're signed in

 - Done – let Vidyard handle the rest ?

 Upload to a specific folder

-If you're a member of a Teams, Business, or Enterprise account, all video or audio files that you upload are contained in folders.
+If you're a member of a Business account, all video or audio files that you upload are contained in folders.
 Folders in Vidyard work just like folders on your computer; they help you stay organized and manage your library with other members of your team.